donaldraymond/crystallography-scripts/README.md

 Most of the scripts in this git repository require the [CCP4](http://www.ccp4.ac.uk) package.
 I try to use CCP4 programs exclusively to ensure general compatibility.
 When I use program outside of the CCP4 suite, I run a check to see if that program is installed before running the script.

-Check permissions before the scripts.
+Check permissions before running the scripts.
 Use `chmod +x script.sh` to make the script executable

 Report bugs or feature request to *raymond [at] crystal.harvard.edu*